dannybauman/30-day-map-challenge-2025/docs/maps/18-out-of-this-world/gemini3-ai-studio/README.md

 **Rationale:**
 - When it works, it's Grade A quality in 2-3 prompts
 - Real data integration is seamless
-- Mobile responsiveness is excellent
+- Mobile responsiveness is strong
 - 50% deployment failure rate is concerning but improvable
 - The platform has arrived, just needs deployment stability